-Early Learning and Childcare (ELC) in East Renfrewshire is mainly provided by the local authority, with 17% of children receiving their ELC in a funded (partnership) provider (i.e. private, voluntary and independent sectors and childminders) compared to a national average of 27% in 2019.
+Early Learning and Childcare (ELC) in East Renfrewshire is mainly provided by the local authority, with a relatively low proportion of children receiving their ELC in a funded (partnership) provider (i.e. private, voluntary and independent sectors and childminders).
 The ERC facilities operate at relatively high occupancy levels and are organised into 4 geographical communities.

 From August 2014, all local authorities had a duty to increase provision to 600 hours of free ELC for all 3 and 4 year old children and eligible two year olds; and to introduce some flexibility on how entitlement is provided for parents.
 This placed demands on the capacity (available places) and resulting occupancy levels of East Renfrewshire ELC facilities.
-The Council expanded provision to meet these duties for example the new Cart Mill Family Centre, increasing the nursery class at Calderwood Lodge primary school and the extended new build replacement Arthurlie Family Centre.
-In addition, further early years places for population growth have been taken forward with two new nursery classes which opened in August 2019, at St Cadoc's and Maidenhill primary schools.
+The Council has expanded provision to meet these duties for example with the creation of the new Cart Mill Family Centre, increasing the nursery class at Calderwood Lodge Primary School and the extended new build replacement Arthurlie Family Centre.
+In addition, further early years places for population growth have been created with two new nursery classes which opened in August 2019, at St Cadoc's and Maidenhill primary schools.

 The Scottish Government's A Blueprint for 2020: The Expansion of Early Learning and Childcare in Scotland increased the entitlement to 1140 hours per year of free ELC for all 3 and 4 year olds and eligible 2 year olds by 2020.
-This vision effectively doubles the entitlement to free ELC and is underpinned by the key principles of quality, flexibility, accessibility and affordability.
-In addition to requiring more places, planning is more difficult and occupancy levels less efficient with greater parental choice and the commitments of increased flexibility and accessibility of provision.
+This vision effectively doubled the entitlement to free ELC and was underpinned by the key principles of quality, flexibility, accessibility and affordability.
+However, in addition to requiring more places, the planning of such changes more difficult and occupancy levels less efficient with greater parental choice and the commitments of increased flexibility and accessibility of provision.

-East Renfrewshire has been planning ELC expansion over a number of years through increasing places provided by the local authority and funded through partnership with the private, voluntary and independent sectors and childminders.
-Proposals have also taken into account ongoing and future new residential development under local development planning as currently approved.
-In addition to the most recently opened new ELC facilities noted above, the Council is establishing 6 new ELC centres/ new build larger replacements (Busby, Crookfur, Cross Arthurlie, Eaglesham, Glenwood and Overlee) and 2 more modest extension/remodelling of existing early year's facilities at Carolside and Hazeldene.
-This equates to around £24 million of capital investment, of which circa £12 million has been provided from the Scottish Government for 1140hours.
+East Renfrewshire planned ELC expansion over a number of years through increasing places provided by the local authority and funded through partnership with the private, voluntary and independent sectors and childminders.
+Proposals considered ongoing and future new residential development under local development planning.
+In addition to the new ELC facilities noted above, the Council established 6 new ELC centres/ new build larger replacements (Busby, Crookfur, Cross Arthurlie, Eaglesham, Glenwood and Overlee) and 2 more modest extension/remodelling of existing early year's facilities at Carolside and Hazeldene.
+This equated to around £24 million of capital investment, of which circa £12 million was provided from the Scottish Government for 1140hours.

 The new entitlement was to take effect from August 2020 in line with legislation, however with the impact of the COVID-19 pandemic in 2020, Scottish Ministers relaxed this date.
-Prior to lockdown in March 2020 the new infrastructure was on schedule to open for August 2020; and whilst building work has been able to recommence under necessarily restricted operations progress continues with new facilities being available during 2021.
-The Council will seek to open the facilities as soon as practically possible realising they are a key part of our original intended delivery model.